 According to the American College of Allergy, Asthma & Immunology: “If you have an allergy that occurs over several seasons, you may be allergic to the spores of molds or other fungi.
 Molds live everywhere.
 Upsetting a mold source can send the spores into the air.

 Mold and mildew are fungi.
 They are different from plants or animals in how they reproduce and grow.
 The “seeds,” called spores, travel through the air.
 Some spores spread in dry, windy weather.
 Others spread with the fog or dew when humidity is high.

 Inhaling the spores causes allergic reactions in some people.
 Allergic symptoms from fungus spores are most common from July to early fall.
 But fungi grow in many places, both indoors and outside, so allergic reactions can occur year round.”

 A May 2015 study titled, “Mold Allergens in Respiratory Allergy: From Structure to Therapy,” had shown data from several epidemiological studies that provide evidence for the important role of mold and fungi in respiratory disease in the indoor as well as in the outdoor environment.
-Exposure to mold was found more often in patients with asthma, and is a factor for development of asthma.
+Exposure to mold was found more often in patients with asthma and is a factor for the development of asthma.

 According to the report, “mold allergy has long been underestimated and occurs more frequently than expected.
 Since mold allergic patients are often polysensitized, IgE antibodies to other allergen sources might mask mold allergy.
 Therefore, the precise determination of the disease-causing allergen source is particularly important for mold allergy and is the basis to correctly prescribe the most appropriate specific forms of treatment.”